15 Common Mistakes Teachers Make Teaching With Technology

 Ideally, technology will serve this process, not undermine it.

 7. Students have access to too much.

-However, giving students the keys to the universe with no framework, plan, boundaries or even vague goals is equally problematic.
+However, giving students the keys to the digital universe with no framework, plan, boundaries or even vague goals is equally problematic.

-11. Students access is limited to too little.
+11. Students’ access is limited to too little.

-13. They think forward, not backwards.
+13. Students think forward, not backward.

 14. Technology is functioning as an end, not a means.

-15. It’s not cloud-based but it needs to be.
+15. It’s not cloud-based but should be.

-This post has been updated from a 2012 post; 15 Common Mistakes Teachers Make Teaching With Technology
+Common Mistakes Teachers Make Teaching With Technology